🇮🇪COURTS

 How to file this form

-1. 1Obtain the correct version of Form 17.15 from the Courts Service
+1. 1Obtain the correct form from the Courts Service or your legal representative

-2. 2Complete all sections with accurate information as required under Section 51(1)
+2. 2Complete all required sections with accurate information

 3. 3Gather any necessary supporting documentation